kenperkins/typhoon/README.md

     npm install typhoon

-Alternatively you can build it manually:

-    git clone git://github.com/cjoudrey/typhoon.git
-    cd typhoon/
-    cake build

-Keep in mind, if you compile it manually you will need to download the dependencies and devDependencies listed in [package.json](https://github.com/cjoudrey/typhoon/blob/master/package.json).

 # Setting up your blog

 If you are anxious to get started simply clone the repository [cjoudrey/blog.ht4.ca](https://github.com/cjoudrey/blog.ht4.ca) which comes with everything to get you started.